datacarpentry/OpenRefine-ecology-lesson/episodes/06-resources.md

 teaching: 5
 exercises: 5
 questions:
-- "Other resources available for working with OpenRefine"
+- "What other resources are available for working with OpenRefine?"
 objectives:
 - "Understand that there are many online resources available for more information on OpenRefine."
 - "Identify other resources about OpenRefine."